Orion89/Tweet-based-Trends-plotting-using-Hashtags/README.md

 **Output:** An HTML file, to be opened in any browser for displaying the map.

 *A sample HTML output file is uploaded to this repo where the hashtag input was 'MeToo' and the limiting value was 10.*

+## Built With
+- [TextBlob](https://textblob.readthedocs.io/en/dev/) - For sentimentally analysing the tweets.